March 2013

 Austerity and Human Rights: a Middlesex Debate with the UN Special Rapporteur on Extreme Poverty and Human Rights

 Yesterday the UN Special Rapporteur on Extreme Poverty and Human Rights, Dr Magdalena Sepulveda Carmona, spoke at Middlesex University’s debate on “Does Austerity Harm our Human Rights?”.
-She was joined on the panel by Professor Joshua Castellino, Dean of the School of Law and member of the UN Sustainable Development Solutions Network and Dr Elvira… Continue reading
+She was joined on the panel by Professor Joshua Castellino, Dean of the School of Law and member of the UN Sustainable Development Solutions Network and Dr Elvira Continue reading

 About Me

-My name is Nadia Bernaz and I am Associate Professor of Law at Wageningen University in the Netherlands.
 My area of research is business and human rights.
 I look at how corporations and businesspeople are held accountable for their human rights impact through international, domestic and transnational processes.

 SEARCH